Updated March 31, 2026

 Most Kentucky drywall contractors start with general liability insurance, workers' compensation if they have 1 or more employees, commercial auto for business vehicles, and inland marine insurance for tools and equipment in transit.
 The right mix depends on whether you handle interior finish work, subcontracting, or material hauling.

 Drywall contractor insurance cost in Kentucky varies based on payroll, number of vehicles, project size, claims history, and the amount of tools and equipment you carry.
-The state data provided shows an average premium range of $169 to $677 per month, but your quote can vary.
+Your quote can also change based on coverage limits, deductibles, and the type of drywall and plastering work you take on.

-Kentucky requires workers' compensation for businesses with 1 or more employees, with certain exemptions noted in the state data.
+Kentucky requires workers' compensation for businesses with 1 or more employees, with certain exemptions.
 Commercial auto minimum liability is $25,000/$50,000/$25,000, and many commercial leases may ask for proof of general liability coverage.

 Yes.
 To get a useful drywall contractor insurance quote in Kentucky, have your business details, payroll, vehicle information, and equipment list ready so the policy can be matched to your drywall and plastering contractor operations.